 Findings: Effects of Cannabis on Retinal Damage

-Two major cannabinoids found in cannabis, cannabidiol (CBD) and tetrahydrocannabinol (THC), have demonstrated they offer neuroprotective effects that encourage eye health and prevent vision loss.
-Research has shown that both cannabinoids function as antioxidants and neuroprotective agents, which allow them increase cell survival within the eyes (Chen, et al., 2005) (Hampson, Grimaldi, Axelrod & Wink, 1998) (Nucci, et al., 2008).
-One study found that both CBD and THC limit the formation of peroxynitrate, which is responsible for retinal neuron death (El-Remessy, et al., 2003).
-Another concluded that the neuroprotective effects provided by cannabinoids may help slow the vision loss in the case of degenerative disorders like retinitis pigmentosa (Lax, Esquiva, Altavilla & Cuenca, 2014).
+Cannabis contains cannabinoids, which have demonstrated they offer neuroprotective effects that encourage eye health and prevent vision loss.
+Research has shown that both cannabinoids function as antioxidants and neuroprotective agents, which allow them increase cell survival within the eyes (Nucci, et al., 2008).
+One study found that the neuroprotective effects provided by cannabinoids may help slow the vision loss in the case of degenerative disorders like retinitis pigmentosa (Lax, Esquiva, Altavilla & Cuenca, 2014).
 Most recently, research has shown cannabinoids to make the cells in the retina more sensitive to light, thus improving low-light vision and once again suggesting that cannabis could be beneficial in the treatment regimens of patients with degenerative eye diseases (Miraucourt, et al., 2016) (Russo, et al., 2004).

 Research has also shown that the body’s endocannabinoid system plays a role in the regulation of vasoactivity in the eyes.
-Numerous studies have demonstrated that CBD and THC are effective at decreasing intraocular pressure, making it beneficial in the efforts toward treating glaucoma (Pinar-Sueiro, Rodriguez-Puertas & Vecino, 2011) (Tormida, et al., 2006) (Liu & Dacus, 1987).
-An animal study showed that CBD inhibited vasoconstriction of the retina (MacIntyre, et al., 2014).
-The vasorelaxing effects of CBD and THC reduces pressure in the eyes and therefore the risk of damage (Nucci, et al., 2008).
+Cannabinoids provide vasorelaxing effects, which reduce pressure in the eyes and therefore the risk of damage (Nucci, et al., 2008).

 States That Have Approved Medical Marijuana for Retinal Damage